-You can also change these settings later by clicking the pencil icon at the bottom of the window: 🔼 and the benomeon at the bottom of the winde
+You can also change these settings later by clicking the pencil icon at the bottom of the window: 🔼

 Saving your work

 Project settings

 Exporting your movie

 Project settings

 Project settings affect your entire project and define how different kinds of videos, photos, and audio files are composed into your finished video.
 You can set up your project's video and audio settings when creating the project or at any other time.